gilbertfrancois/nvim-dap-debugpy-docker/README.md

 `/app` directory in the container.
 If you miss this step, the breakpoints will not work.

-For a full example, see my dotfiles repository: [gilbertfrancois/dotfiles](https://github.com/gilbertfrancois/dotfiles)
+For a full example, see my personal nvim config repository: [gilbertfrancois/nvim](https://github.com/gilbertfrancois/nvim)

 ## Building the docker image locally